Enos Slaughter: Major leagues

 Slaughter batted left-handed and threw right-handed.
 He was renowned for his smooth swing that made him a reliable "contact" hitter.
 Slaughter had 2,383 hits in his major league career, including 169 home runs, and 1,304 RBI in 2,380 games.
-Slaughter played 19 seasons with the Cardinals, Yankees, Kansas City Athletics, and Milwaukee Braves.
+Slaughter played 19 seasons with the St. Louis Cardinals, New York Yankees, Kansas City Athletics, and Milwaukee Braves.
 During that period, he was a ten-time All-Star and played in five World Series.
 His 1,820 games played ranks fifth in Cardinals' history behind Yadier Molina, Ozzie Smith, Lou Brock, and Stan Musial.
 He presently ranks third in RBI with 1,148; sixth in ABs with 6,775; and seventh in doubles with 366.

 After debuting with the Cardinals in 1938, Slaughter became an everyday outfielder for them in 1939.

 Slaughter served for three years in the Army Air Corps during World War II.
 He was a sergeant who taught physical education.
 Slaughter helped set up baseball teams in Tinian and Saipan, and their games inspired the troops while drawing upwards of 20,000 spectators.
 Immediately upon return from his military service in 1946, Slaughter led the National League with 130 RBI and led the Cardinals to a World Series win over the Boston Red Sox.
-In the decisive seventh game of that series, Slaughter, running with the pitch, made a famous "Mad Dash" for home from first base on Harry Walker's hit in the eighth inning, scoring the winning run after a delayed relay throw by the Red Sox' Johnny Pesky.
-The hit was ruled a double, though most observers felt it should have been ruled a single, as only the throw home allowed Walker to advance to second base.
+In the decisive seventh game of that series, Slaughter, running with the pitch, made a famous "Mad Dash" for home from first base on Harry Walker's hit in the eighth inning, scoring the winning run that beat the throw of Johnny Pesky from the outfield.
+Walker's hit was ruled a double, although some observers felt it should have been ruled a single, with the throw home allowing Walker to advance to second base.
 This play was named No. 10 on the Sporting News list of Baseball's 25 Greatest Moments in 1999.

 Slaughter was known for his hustle, especially for running hard to first base on walks, a habit later imitated by Pete Rose and David Eckstein.